 One of the big, lingering disappointments for many Dark Shadows fans is the lack of a story resolution for Victoria Winters.

 This question is the basis for the very beginnings of Dark Shadows, the meaning of which is spelled out in the opening narrative that launches the first episode: Who am I?
 And now, in her first full day at Collinwood, the hope that she may be able to find out something about herself – her past, her origin – is enough to convince her to stay on at her new job, despite having just endured what she later recounts to Carolyn Stoddard as “the most frightening night of my life.”
 Because if she goes, all she will have is the ten words written about her on a piece of paper when she was left at the foundling home: “Her name is Victoria.
 I cannot take care of her.”
 So she has decided to keep searching, hoping, waiting.

 On Vicki’s first morning in Collinwood, Carolyn knocks on her door to offer some coffee, but is dismayed to find that a suitcase is in the process of being packed.

 Continue reading “Episode 5: Hope Fades with the Light of Day”

 A door slams in the night, and newly arrived governess Victoria Winters, sitting up in bed reading a book, is understandably alarmed as she turns her head with wide-eyed concern to place the sound.
 She has journeyed hundreds of miles up the coast from the orphanage where she was raised, having accepted a job that she hoped might lead her to find out about herself, the true identity of her origins.
 But instead all she has found in the three hours or so since her arrival are the strange and unpredictable turns in temperament that come from those who hold within themselves hidden fears, deep despair, or desperation.
 Not to mention closed doors that seem to open by themselves.

-Continue reading “Episode 2: A Friend of the Family”
+Continue reading “Episode 4: Avoiding the Pain”